wixplosives/file-services/packages/utils/README.md

 # API

 - `syncToAsyncFs`: convert a sync-only file system implementation into an async one.
-- `createDirectoryFs`: A file system wrapper that adds directory scoping to any sync/async, base file system implementation.
+- `createDirectoryFs`: A file system wrapper that adds directory scoping to any `IFileSystem` implementation.

 # Usage